Rota Information

 There are 3 main types of working pattern:

-1. Full Shift Rota (most doctors in training work on this pattern)
+1. Full Shift Rota (most resident doctors work on this pattern)

 • The work that is carried out is intensive and continuous throughout the 24-hour period.